msse-chem-280-2024/periodic-table/elements/Berkelium.md

 Berkelium is a synthetic element.
 It was discovered in Berkeley California.
-A major isotope of Berkelium is ued in high flux nuclear reactors.
+A major isotope of Berkelium is used in high flux nuclear reactors.